 - The cleaning agents used should not corrode the housing surface and the seals.
-Information on this can be found on the nameplate $\rightarrow \stackrel{\triangle}{=} 6$. - Mechanical damage to the process isolating diaphragm or the extension cable must be avoided. - ullet Only clean the terminal box with water or with a cloth dampened with very diluted ethanol.
+Information on this can be found on the nameplate $\rightarrow \blacksquare f$. - Mechanical damage to the process including diaphragm or the extension called must be avoided. - Only clean the terminal box with water or with a cloth dampened with very directed ethanol.